-or fax it to 0866 738 093 by no later than Thursday, 4 July 2019.
+- Please return the completed nomination form and an abbreviated CV of the nominated person by email to proxy@tmsmeetings.co.za by no later than 10:00 on Monday, 21 September 2020. - 2.
+Omission of any of the above-mentioned information would invalidate this nomination form

-- 2. Omission of any of the above-mentioned information would invalidate this nomination form - 3.
-Please provide a telephone number and e-mail address for the nominee to facilitate the provision of relevant documentation:
+3. Please provide a telephone number and email address for the nominee to facilitate the